I have been participating in the

 for a total of an hour and 25 minutes.
 The third block is based on the

-tutorial from Don't Call Me Betsy and
+Don't Call Me Betsy and

 includes a leaning book.
 I did a lot more trial and error with this